 Worthiness, Chastity, Sexual Purity, and Repentance

 Large sections of the supplemental material give guidance to youth, parents, and church leaders about topics of worthiness, the law of chastity, sexual purity, and repentance, indicating this is a major area of concern by the First Presidency.
-In operating this website for many years, I too have noticed that repenting of sexual sin is one of the most read and discussed topics on the website.
-The material stresses that sexual sin and other “serious sins may disqualify you, either temporarily or permanently, from serving a full-time mission.”
+In operating this mission prep website for many years, I too have noticed that repenting of sexual sin is one of the most read and discussed topics for this audience.
+This material from the Church stresses that sexual sin and other “serious sins may disqualify you, either temporarily or permanently, from serving a full-time mission.”
 It even quotes a couple of paragraphs from Handbook 1 which says:

 “A person who has been guilty of adultery, fornication, heavy petting, homosexual activity, [and] other sexual perversions …must repent before he or she may be recommended for missionary service.”
 And that period of repentance “could be as long as three years for multiple serious transgressions and should not be less than one year from the most recent serious transgression.”

 The supplemental material also dives into tithing, the word of wisdom, keeping the sabbath-day holy, and honesty, revealing that these are also topics that are likely stumbling blocks for many young people today.